SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/06-select-patches.md

 # 6. Select patches

+The manager now automatically select patches for you.
+Go to the next section.

+!!!danger
+Changing the default patches may break things.
+It is NOT recommended for new users to change the default selection.
+!!!

+!!!
+If you are repatching, you may want to follow until step 2 to check for new and updated patches.
+Click the "Default" button but **DON'T** disable the patches yourself unless you know absolutely what you are doing !!!

+==- I want to change the default selection
 1. Click "Select patches"
 2. In the select patches view, choose "Default" or "Recommended" ==- Image for reference